rmcanany/SolidEdgeHousekeeper/README.md

 > *Rad, this saves a mountain of time for me.
 Thanks!*

-Responding to the prompt *"Heard any good jokes about Solid Edge Housekeeper?", Google's Bard said:
+Responding to the prompt *"Heard any good jokes about Solid Edge Housekeeper?"*, Google's Bard said:

 > *Why did the Solid Edge Housekeeper get a promotion?*
 > *She was the only one who could clean up the mess that Solid Edge users make.*